jn-goe/CellREST/README.md

     #> [1] "patristic_correlation finished."

-Finally, trees can be combined into a single-cell network (sc-network) by transforming trees into nearest-neighbor-tree-graphs (nn-tree-graphs) and computing their union.
+Finally, trees can be combined into a single-cell network (sc-network) by transforming trees into nearest neighbor tree-graphs (nn-tree-graphs) and computing their union.

 ``` r